Empirical Precision

 When evaluating the precision of a load, it's tempting to rely on small, 3 or 5-shot groups.
 They are quick to shoot and easy to measure.
 However, the results from such small sample sizes can often be misleading.
 A tight 3-shot group might be a statistical fluke rather than a true representation of your load's potential, just as a surprisingly wide group might be the result of a single random flyer.

 The power of statistical analysis, and a core principle of this application, lies in using larger data sets.
-As you increase the number of shots in your sample—from 5 to 10, and ideally to 20 or 30—the calculated metrics like Mean Radius and Radial Standard Deviation (RSD) become far more reliable.
+As you increase the number of shots in your sample—from 5 to 10, and ideally to 20 or 30—the calculated metrics like Mean Radius become far more reliable.
 These larger groups smooth out the randomness of individual shots, giving you a much clearer picture of the load's true capabilities.

 This becomes critically important when comparing two different loads.
 Is your new handload really more precise than the old one?
 Comparing two 5-shot groups might not provide a definitive answer, as the difference you see could easily be due to chance.
-However, by comparing a 20-shot composite group against another 20-shot group using the F-Test in our Analysis tab, you can determine with much greater confidence whether the observed difference in precision is statistically significant or just random noise.
 The more data you collect, the more confident you can be in your conclusions.

 All your data is stored securely and privately in your local browser database.
 Nothing is uploaded to a server, ensuring you have full control over your information and can even use the application offline.